yinzara/edubox/README.md

 # EduBox: Open-Source Offline Education Platform

 ## Mission
-Bring quality education to the 258.4 million children worldwide who lack access to schools and internet, using low-cost, solar-powered technology.
+Bring quality education to the 258.4 million children worldwide who lack access to schools and internet, using low-cost, sustainable technology.

 ## What is EduBox?
-EduBox is a $100 solar-powered education server that provides:
+EduBox is a $100 education server that provides:
 - Complete offline access to Khan Academy (via KA Lite)
 - Wikipedia in multiple languages
 - Educational videos and interactive content